alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

     </div>
 </div>

 My best score as a kid was 1198 points.
 The avatar score is 2500.
+For context, top humans can reach around 2900 to 3000 points on a good run.

-Part of the reason this has always been a white whale for me is that it's almost entirely deterministic.
+Part of the reason this has always been a white whale for me is that it's almost entirely deterministic from the start state.
 You could, in theory, figure out the optimal sequence of moves for each level to maximize your score.
 Actually doing so would take forever, but you *could*.
-There's RNG in the starting layout, but there's also a heavy skill component.
+There's RNG, but there's skill too.

-Destruct-o-Match can be viewed as a deterministic turn based game, where your moves are deciding what boulders to remove.
+Destruct-o-Match can be viewed as a turn based game, where your moves are deciding what boulders to remove.
 That puts it in the camp of games like Chess and Go, games where AI developers have created bots that play at a superhuman level.
-If AI can be superhuman at Go, surely AI can be sort-of-expert level on Destruct-o-Match if we try?
+If AI can be superhuman at Go, surely AI can be slightly-worse-than-experts at Destruct-o-Match if we try?

 This is the story of me trying.